asadprodhan/How-to-run-Kraken2-on-HPC-using-Singularity-container-and-Nextflow/README.md

   * When running Kraken2, the database needs to be in the same computer where the command will be run (for example, in Zeus or Magnus at Pawsey).
 Preferably, in the same directory

   * Full path of the database needs to be given in the kraken2 command even if the database is in the same directory

+  * At least 100 GB free disk space and 50 GB RAM are required.
+Kraken2 loads the databse in the local RAM and use it from there.
+Lack of disk or memory space will result in an error "Error reading the hash table"

+  * "Error reading the hash table" may stem from somehow corrupted files in the database.
+This might happen during transferring the unzipped database across computers.
+This problem can be resolved by re-extracting the zipped file of the downloaded Kraken2 database

 <br />